-Students in Juneau can earn money while receiving on-the-job training in television broadcasting.
-A fully-equipped broadcast television facility is located in the Egan Library.
-UAS broadcasts live courses via satellite and coordinates the University of Alaska Television Network for the UA system.
-Color as well as black and white printing is available to students from a number of locations around campuses.
+Students in Juneau can earn money while receiving on-the-job training in IT Support, Classroom Technology, and Media Services for live events, streaming, and more.
+A fully-equipped broadcast facility is located in the Egan Library.
+UAS provides audio visual support for live lectures via streaming and web conferencing.